Clean comedy: Resurgence

 Clean comedy experienced a resurgence in the U.S. in the 2000s and 2010s, partly as a reaction against decades of blue comedy.
 Brian Regan, a comic who decided to turn to clean comedy, said in 2006, "Blue comedy is so commonplace, it's no longer counterculture."
 He added that while baby boomers might be jazzed by hearing the seven dirty words, young people in the 21st century were so used to hearing profane language that "The fact that something is dirty isn't the enticing part.
 It also has to be funny."
 Jim Gaffigan became very successful in the 2010s on a reputation for being clean, focusing his bits on everyday things like food and raising five children.
 Corporate conferences, cruise ships, non-profit organizations, schools and churches, and other organizations wanting family-friendly entertainment have also fueled a resurgence in clean comedy.
+Nate Bargatze has been prominent in the resurgence of clean comedy, and in 2024 he was the highest-grossing comedy performer according to Billboard, with over a million tickets sold across his shows.

 A number of outlets have grown to support clean comedy.
 CleanComedians.com markets a roster of dozens of clean comics for events.
 Dry Bar Comedy was started in 2017 as an online television series of clean comedy routines and has attracted a large social media following.
-Studio C racked up over 1 billion views on its YouTube channel as of October 2017 with clean comedy sketches.
+Studio C racked up over 3 billion views on its YouTube channel as of November 2024 with clean comedy sketches.